Knowle West, Bristol, England

 Bringing High-Speed Connection and High-Tech Learning

 Hoping to build further on the success of the entrepreneurial spaces with better infrastructure support, Curitiba began working to facilitate 5G deployment throughout the city in 2019.
 The city approved decree 989, simplifying the process to acquire an installation and operation license for radio base stations and antennas.
 The decree also made small antennas and building-top equipment exempt from licensing requirements in their entirety.
-In response, VIVO began operations in Curitiba in 2020, making it one of the first Brazilian cities to host the company’s 5G offerings.
+In response, TIM began operations in Curitiba in 2020, making it one of the first Brazilian cities to host the company’s 5G offerings.
 Then, in December 2021, Curitiba was selected by the National Government and the Brazilian Agency for Industrial Development to be one of 5 cities in Brazil to test 5G technology as part of the 5G Connect project.
 The pilot project, implemented in 2022, let Curitiba install technology to integrate 5G antennas with intelligent public lighting and provide connectivity up to 100 times faster than 4G for new smart city services.

 Beginning in 2020, Curitiba implemented EmpregoTech, a program to train young people ages 16 to 22 for a future in high-tech jobs.
 EmpregoTech is a partnership between Curitiba City Hall, the Curitiba Agency for Development, Selecty, Prime Control, Digital Innovation One, Endeavor and the Brazilian Association of Technology Companies.
 The program consists of 5 months of classes in computer programming and a number of soft skills and includes placement in internships with participating companies with a chance for successful students to transition into employment afterward.
 The first class saw 291 graduates in 2020 and another 300 new vacancies filled in 2021.